lukasgarbas/mask-rcnn-traffic/README.md

   where (left, top) is the topmost-left and (right, bottom) is the bottommost-right point coordinates of the bounding box

 ### Tracking with center (centroid) coordinates:

-  Having an exact mask of the object I calculated the center point which is more exact.

   Finding the center of binary mask was done using __cv2.findContours()__ and __cv2.moments()__.
 Here's the following output file format: